TanStack/router/docs/framework/react/guide/deferred-data-loading.md

 Deferred data loading is a pattern that allows the router to render the next location's critical data/markup while slower, non-critical route data is resolved in the background.
 This process works on both the client and server (via streaming) and is a great way to improve the perceived performance of your application.

+If you are using a library like [TanStack Query](https://react-query.tanstack.com) or any other data fetching library, deferred data loading works a bit differently.
+Skip ahead to the [Deferred Data Loading with External Libraries](#deferred-data-loading-with-external-libraries) section for more information.

 ## Deferred Data Loading with `defer` and `Await`

 To defer slow or non-critical data, wrap an **unawaited/unresolved** promise in the `defer` function and return it anywhere in your loader response:

 ```tsx
 // src/routes/posts.$postId.tsx
 import * as React from 'react'
 import { createFileRoute, defer } from '@tanstack/react-router'